Esri/react-arcgis/readme.md

 ## Advanced Usage:

-The `<Map />` or `<Scene />` is a big ball of internal state in a React application that does not necessarily follow React's intended unidirectional data-flow.
-The best we can do (as far as I'm aware) is treat the entire map like a giant text-box, and try to make it a "controlled component" by routing all of its state changes through the parent.
-We can do this much like we would with an ordinary text-box, using the `onMapStateChange` and `onViewStateChange` events:
+The `<Map />` or `<Scene />` is a big ball of internal state in a React application.
+The best we can do to gain control of its state in the react app (as far as I'm aware) is treat the entire map like a giant text-box, and try to make it a "controlled component" by routing all of its state changes through the parent.
+We can do this much like we would with an ordinary text-box, using the `onMapStateChange` and `onViewStateChange` events included in the components (these work by mapping all of the available watchers to a single callback, so you probably dont want to do any heavy lifting there):

 ```js
 import * as React from 'react';